sifulan-access-federation/ifirexman-training/guides/federationcore.md

    kubectl apply -f svc.yaml -n central-svcs
    ```

-11. Edit the `ingress.yaml` file and update the `host` and `hosts` variables.
-Defaults to `fedmanager.domain.com`.
+11. Edit the `ingress.yaml` file and update the `host` and `hosts` variables with your Jagger domain name.
 12. Create an ingress for Jagger.

     ```bash
     kubectl apply -f ingress.yaml -n central-svcs
     ```

-13. By using the `k9s` tool, login to the Jagger pod by locating the pod in the correct namespace, and press <kbd>s</kbd>.
+13. By using the `k9s` tool, login to the Jagger pod by locating the pod in the correct namespace, and press `s`.
 14. Go to the `/opt/rr3/application` folder and run the following commands:

     ```bash
     ./doctrine orm:schema-tool:create
-    ./doctrine orm:generate-proxies
     ```

-15. Verify the owner of the `/opt/rr3/application/models/Proxies/*` folder - `www-data` user should be the owner:

-    ```bash
-    ls -l /opt/rr3/application/models/Proxies
-    ```
+15. Quit from the pod by typing `exit` and press `Enter`, then type `ctrl+c` to exit from the `k9s` tool.

-16. Open your web browser and go to Jagger URL (e.g. `https://fedmanager.domain.com/rr3/setup`) and fill in the form.
+16. Open your web browser and go to Jagger URL (e.g. `https://fedmanager.ifirexman.edu/rr3/setup`) and create an admin account.
+You need to replace `fedmanager.ifirexman.edu` with your Jagger domain name.
 17. Edit file `deployment.yaml` and set `RR_SETUP_ALLOWED` to `FALSE`.
 18. Run the following command to update the deployment:

     ```bash
     kubectl apply -f deployment.yaml -n central-svcs
     ```
+19. Wait for about 1 minute and go to Jagger's main url (e.g. `https://fedmanager.ifirexman.edu/rr3/`) and login with the admin account you created in step 16.
+20. Go to `Administration` -> `System`.
+Click each `run process` button.

+### Creating a Federation

+To create a Federation:

+1. Go to `Register` -> `Federation`.
+2. Fill the `Internal/system name` with a short name of your federation (e.g. `iFIRExMAN`).
+3. Fill the `Federation name` with the full name of your federation (e.g. `iFIRExMAN Federation`).
+4. Fill the `Name in metadata` with the following format: `urn:mace:<federation shortname in lower letter>:<federation name>` (e.g. `urn:mace:ifirexman:ifirexman`).
+5. Fill the `Description` with some brief description of your federation.
+6. Click the `Register` button, then click the `1` icon at the top right to approve this federation registration.
+Click at `->` button, then click the `Accept request` button.

+You may repeat this step to create more federation.

 ## Metadata Signer